• Skip to secondary menu

 There was still water left in the cup after mixing the two together, so don't worry if you have left-over water.

-I forgot to add glitter while was making the slime this time around, but we flattened out the slime, sprinkled some glitter on top and then folded it in.
+I forgot to add glitter while was making the slime this time around, but we flattened out the slime, sprinkled some glitter on top, and then folded it in.
 And it worked amazingly well.
-A lot better than I thought it would to be honest, I was picturing a big mess.
+A lot better than I thought it would be honest, I was picturing a big mess.

-It feels a bit wet to the touch, but isn’t wet.
+It feels a bit wet to the touch but isn’t wet.

 No fail Homemade Slime Recipe